spinningcat/illustration-for-filtering-dom-elements---2/README.md

 ### Semantical Overview

 * This frontend development is also part of Monitoring software.
-Lets briefly touch on the features of this program that I have listed above.*
+Lets briefly touch on the features of this program that I have listed above.

 #### Sort Compatibility:

-* The buttons are, by default, sorted according to their color.*
+* The buttons are, by default, sorted according to their color.

-* The order is shown on the table*
+* The order is shown on the table.

 * The meaning of each color is explained as well.
-In case of being awaring what that is in real design.*
+In case of being awaring what that is in real design.

 No | Color | Short Explanation | Long Ones
 --- | --- | --- | ---